nharrer/spring-angular-boilerplate/README.md

 Directory `springapi` contains a simple Spring Boot API with JSON Web Token (JWT) authentication.

-Directory `angularclient` contains an Angular SPI, which uses the Spring Boot Server for authentication.
+Directory `angularclient` contains an Angular SPI, which uses the Spring Boot Server as backend.